Santa Maria, Bulacan: Residential

 There are about 45 subdivisions in the municipality of low, medium and high density category.
 The existing residential hub occupies 1,360 hectares (13.60 km2) of land distributed unevenly in its 12 barangays.
 These subdivisions used to occupy the stretch of the roads but now they are now developing the inner portions of their barangays.
 It is expected that within the next ten years, land use development in Santa Maria will represent the sub-urban mix which means that the government will provide development where the level of accessibility is very high.
 This will provide for the clustering of lower density land uses to help meet housing, employment and public services needs of the people.

 Economy

 Santa Maria is one of the municipalities in Bulacan with a high population growth rate due to in migration.
 Its rapid population growth contributes largely to the establishment of more commercial and trading activities as some people see this as an opportunity for business.
 Industries in Santa Maria include agribusiness, food processing, cottage making, banking, fireworks making, rubber, and textile making.

 The public market at Poblacion and the private market in Pulong Buhangin are the major areas for the exchange of goods and services.

 On March 3, 2003, President Gloria Macapagal Arroyo issued Presidential Proclamation No. 337 designating the Santa María Industrial Park as a Special Economic Zone (Ecozone).

 There are 28 pyrotechnics manufacturers, 5 textile, 87 garment factories, and 9 rubber industries operating in the municipality.

+In the Cities and Municipalities Competitive Index 2022 Rankings, the Municipality of Santa Maria was ranked No. 5 for economic dynamism and No. 9 for infrastructure.